Jesus asked questions, was not defensive, and knew when to ignore something.

 In Chapter 10 of Mark, James and John basically say to Jesus: “We want you to do for us whatever we ask.”
 Wow.
 Talk about overstepping boundaries!
 But Jesus is not codependent, so neediness and boundary crossing is not threatening to him.
 He knows when to say no and when to say yes and does not beat himself up when he doesn’t make other people happy.

 Sometimes people can demand more from us than what we can give them.
 They may try to sway us with guilt trips.
 Before we know it we find ourselves bending over backward trying to satisfy a needy or aggressive person (who is rarely satisfied!).
 But Jesus does not try to people please.
 Jesus does not need to protect himself from other people; God’s will is enough security.
 This is where his non-defensiveness comes from.

-- Jesus Is Flexible: In Matthew 15, a Canaanite woman demands that Jesus heal his daughter and Jesus says no. But then he is moved by the woman’s response of faith and heals her daughter.
+In Matthew 15, a Canaanite woman demands that Jesus heal his daughter and Jesus says no. But then he is moved by the woman’s response of faith and heals her daughter.
 Jesus approaches others with an open mind.
-Even when he had preconceived notions, he allowed the Spirit to move him and go against his instincts.
+Even when he had preconceived notions, he allowed the Spirit to move him.

 When a difficult person approaches us, we may think, Oh great, here we go again, or I know how this will go, but Jesus kept an open mind when he was approached by others.
 You never know.
 The Spirit may move you, or the person who is normally difficult, to act in a different, unexpected way.
 Being closed to others closes us to the Holy Spirit who is working in us and in the other person.